Snorting Lyrica | Dangers Of Pregabalin Insufflation

 Attempting to quit Lyrica suddenly without medical supervision can be dangerous, especially for people who have been using high doses or combining it with other substances.
 The risk of seizures during withdrawal makes it important to work with healthcare professionals who can provide proper monitoring and support.
 A gradual tapering schedule, where the dose is slowly reduced over time, is usually the safest approach and can help minimize the severity of withdrawal symptoms.

-If you or a loved one are facing addiction to prescription drugs, you can find treatment today.
+If you or a loved one is battling Lyrica misuse, contact an addiction treatment specialist today.
 Talk to your primary care provider to learn more about the recovery process and inpatient or residential treatment options.

 This page does not provide medical advice.
 See more